Amirparsa-Sal/Football-Tactical-Pattern-Recognition/README.md

 # Football-Tactical-Pattern-Recognition
 ### Introduction

-This project is part of a Bachelor of Science (B.Sc) thesis, aimed at leveraging data mining techniques to analyze football tactics.
+This project is part of my Bachelor of Science (B.Sc) thesis, aimed at leveraging data mining techniques to analyze football tactics.

 With the growing availability of sports data, particularly in football, automated tools are increasingly important for analyzing various game aspects.

-In this comparison-based study, we developed a system to detect offensive tactical patterns used by football teams.
+In this comparison-based study, I developed a system to detect offensive tactical patterns used by football teams.
 The system processes event-based football data, breaking it down into phases that are clustered based on spatial characteristics.
 The clustering is performed using the K-means algorithm combined with the Dynamic Time Warping (DTW) distance measure, which was found to be the most effective combination for clustering sequences.
 After clustering, the phases are analyzed using pattern mining techniques.
 The Vertical Maximal Sequential Pattern (VMSP) algorithm is employed to extract frequently occurring patterns, which are then ranked by relevance.

 A **visual dashboard** is included in the project, allowing users to interactively explore the results.
 Users can select different algorithms for each component of the system, including clustering and pattern mining, enabling a flexible comparison of different methods and their outcomes.